SACOG/Regional-Monitoring/README.md

 This repository contains a majority of the Python code used to collect, process, and interpret the data required for the report and dashbaord.

 __Note from the owner__:  (For the data sources that have an API) The data pipelines built for regional monitoring can be used by anyone who would like to streamline their approach to data collection using an API with Python.
 The data processing step is geared towards how SACOG wants to track indicators (specific estimate groupings, inflation adjustments, income brackets, race/ethnicity definitions, ...) but can still be used by others as needed.
 I tried to build the pipelines in a simple and user-friendly approach that anyone can use with some practice.
+I use Visual Studio Code or RStudio for all programming needs.

 ## Repository organization: